-The Company accounts for stock-based compensation in accordance with the guidance of FASB ASC Topic 718, Compensation-Stock Compensation ("FASB ASC Topic 718"), which requires all share-based payments be recognized in the consolidated financial statements based on their fair values.
-In accordance with FASB ASC Topic 718, the Company has elected to use the Black-Scholes option pricing model to determine the fair value of options granted and recognizes the compensation cost of share-based awards on a straight-line basis over the vesting period of the award.
+The Company accounts for stock-based compensation in accordance with the guidance of FASB ASC Topic 718, Compensation-Stock Compensation ("ASC 718"), which requires all share-based payments be recognized in the consolidated financial statements based on their fair values.
+In accordance with ASC 718, the Company has elected to use the Black-Scholes Option Pricing Model (the "Black-Scholes Model") to determine the fair value of options granted and recognizes the compensation cost of share-based awards on a straight-line basis over the vesting period of the award.

 The determination of the fair value of share-based payment awards utilizing the Black-Scholes model is affected by the fair value of the Common Stock and a number of other assumptions, including expected volatility, expected life, risk-free interest rate and expected dividends.
-The expected life for awards uses the simplified method for all "plain vanilla" options, as defined in ASC 718-10-S99 and the contractual term for all other employee and non-employee awards.
-The risk-free interest rate assumption is based on observed interest rates appropriate for the terms of our awards.
-The dividend yield assumption is based on history and the expectation of paying no dividends.
-Stock-based compensation expense, when recognized in the consolidated financial statements, is based on awards that are ultimately expected to vest.
+The expected life for awards uses the simplified method for all "plain vanilla" options, as defined in ASC 718-10-S99, and the contractual term for all other employee and non-employee awards.
+The risk-free interest rate assumption is based on observed interest rates appropriate for the terms of the Company's awards.
+The dividend yield assumption is based on history and the expected to vest.